LucasDelfino92/morrowindsharp/main.md

   Makes NPCs less likely to greet you when walking past them; lowers camera view while sneaking; increases the time it takes for containers to respawn to 7 days (from 3).
 - [ ] 03 Security Enhanced
   Disables automatic probe-equip on trapped object activation.
-- [ ] 04 Lucky Strike
-  Configures the mod to reduce maximum damage.
 - [ ] 04 Magicka Based Skill Progression
   Disables logging, and slows down skill experience gain per magicka spent.
 - [ ] 04 Ashfall